I love paint. Very large quantities of paint.

 The ability to create a response with art of any kind is amazing.
 But to be able to create an impact with large scale images in is incredible.
 I have been fortunate to work with various groups to realize murals in Sudbury, which have had a positive influence in the community.

-Here are a few examples of murals I have created :
+Here are a few examples of murals and public art I have created :

 Twin Forks Park - 2019

 This mural was created for the City of Greater Sudbury Ward 8 community garden at Twin Forks park.
-It was a collaboration with children, with whom we (my assistant, Amanda Perry, and I) worked with an elementary class at Holy Trinity to create hand prints incorporated into the design, making it a truly community centred mural.
+It was a collaboration with children, with whom we (my assistant and I) worked with an elementary school class to create hand prints incorporated into the design, making it a truly community centred mural.